hapijs/hapi/API.md

            which is used to store configuration values and `connection.plugins` which is meant for storing run-time state.

+        - `requestIdHeader` - the name of a header that can be used to override the value of `request.id` for a request

         - <a name="connection.config.router"></a>`router` - controls how incoming request URIs are matched against the routing table:
             - `isCaseSensitive` - determines whether the paths '/example' and '/EXAMPLE' are